floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_execute.md

 If the watch specified in the request body was malformed, a JSON document containing detailed validation errors will be returned in the response body.
 See TODO for details.

+### 403 Forbidden

+The user does not have the permission to execute watches for the currently selected tenant.

 ### 404 Not found

+A watch with the given id does not exist for the selected tenant.

-The tenant specified by the `sg_tenant` request header does not exist.
+The status 404 is also returned if the tenant specified by the `sg_tenant` request header does not exist.

-### 403 Forbidden

-The user does not have the permission to create watches for the currently selected tenant.

 ### 415 Unsupported Media Type